codeandrobots/codeandrobots/README.md

 ## Open Source

 Code & Robots is completly FREE under the [MIT license](LICENSE).
-You can even use it commercially!
+You can even use it commercially and we welcome all contributions, see our [contributing guide](https://github.com/codeandrobots/codeandrobots-app/blob/master/CONTRIBUTING.md) to get started.

 ## Get It Now